lebu64/xiaozhi-android-client/documents/docs/ecosystem.md

 ---
-title: 相关生态
+title: Related Ecosystem
-description: Android-xiaozhi项目相关的生态系统和扩展项目
+description: Android-xiaozhi project related ecosystem and extension projects
 sidebar: false
 outline: deep
 ---

 <div class="ecosystem-page">

-# 相关生态
+# Related Ecosystem

 <div class="header-content">
-  <h2>Android-xiaozhi项目生态系统 🌱</h2>
+  <h2>Android-xiaozhi Project Ecosystem 🌱</h2>
-  <p>探索围绕Android-xiaozhi构建的相关项目和扩展</p>
+  <p>Explore related projects and extensions built around Android-xiaozhi</p>
 </div>

-## 生态概览
+## Ecosystem Overview

-本页面将收集和展示Android-xiaozhi项目相关的生态系统项目，包括：
+This page will collect and showcase ecosystem projects related to the Android-xiaozhi project, including:

-- 官方扩展和插件
+- Official extensions and plugins
-- 社区贡献的项目
+- Community-contributed projects
-- 兼容的硬件设备
+- Compatible hardware devices
-- 第三方集成方案
+- Third-party integration solutions
-- 示例项目和案例分析
+- Example projects and case studies

-> 🚧 此页面正在建设中...
+> 🚧 This page is under construction...

-## 即将推出
+## Coming Soon

-我们计划收集和整理以下内容：
+We plan to collect and organize the following content:

-- 各种设备上的安装和运行指南
+- Installation and operation guides on various devices
-- 与智能家居系统的集成方案
+- Integration solutions with smart home systems
-- 定制语音指令和技能的开发教程
+- Development tutorials for custom voice commands and skills
-- 基于Android-xiaozhi构建的项目案例
+- Project cases built based on Android-xiaozhi
-- 社区贡献的扩展功能
+- Community-contributed extension features

-## 参与贡献
+## Participate in Contribution

-如果您有相关的项目或扩展想要分享，欢迎通过以下方式参与贡献：
+If you have related projects or extensions you'd like to share, welcome to participate in contribution through the following ways:

-1. 在GitHub上提交Pull Request，添加您的项目
+1. Submit a Pull Request on GitHub to add your project
-2. 在Issues中建议您希望看到的集成或扩展
+2. Suggest integrations or extensions you'd like to see in Issues
-3. 分享您使用Android-xiaozhi的经验和案例
+3. Share your experience and use cases with Android-xiaozhi

 </div>